aaveshdev/Screen-recorder-trojan/README.md

 # Screen-recorder-trojan
-a screen recoder trojan for windows os
+a screen recoder trojan for Windows OS